Guy Carleton (United States Army officer): Lieutenant colonel to colonel

 In 1914, Carleton was assigned to the Port of Galveston, Texas as embarkation officer, and was responsible for arranging transportation for troops, animals and equipment taking part in the Veracruz Expedition.
 In 1916, Carleton was promoted to colonel and assigned to the Inspector General's Department in San Francisco.
 From October 1916 to early 1917, Carleton served with the Inspector General's Department in the Philippines.

 World War I

 At the start of World War I, Carleton was promoted to temporary brigadier general, and assigned to command Camp Zachary Taylor, Kentucky and the 159th Depot Brigade.

-In the late 1918, Carleton was promoted to temporary major general; the War Department gave Carleton the option of departing for France, potentially to assume command of the 4th Division, or taking command of Camp Wadsworth, South Carolina and the 96th Division.
+In 1918, Carleton was promoted to temporary major general; the War Department gave Carleton the option of departing for France, potentially to assume command of the 4th Division, or taking command of Camp Wadsworth, South Carolina and the 96th Division.
 Carleton opted for Camp Wadsworth, with the assumption that he would organize and train the 96th Division and then lead it in combat in France.
 The Armistice in November ended the need for new soldiers in France, and the 96th Division was demobilized.